 In UC1, the reward should represent the level of aberration, which should be as small as possible, ideally zero.
 Aberrations, i.e., the deviation of the electron wavefront from an ideal spherical shape, are caused by imperfections in an optical system.
-Theoretically, knowing the exact geometry and location of the optical elements in an electron microscope, one can calculate the deviations in the electron wavefront, to which an aberration function is fitted and the aberration coefficient values are calculated.
-However, the exact geometry and locations are usually unavailable and also not in the scope of the current DT.
-In electron microscopy it is more common to estimate the values of the aberration coefficients from the effects it has on the captured image.
-This is also the method that we use here.
-The image we use for estimating the aberration level is Ronchigram image of an amorphous specimen and from there we further define a reward function.
+As mentioned before, the image we use for estimating the aberration level is the Ronchigram image of an amorphous specimen and from there we further define a reward function.